 Who Should and Shouldn’t Use Trileptal?

 Trileptal is not suitable for everyone who has bipolar disorder.
-Some people who should not use Trileptal include:
+One shouldn’t consider using Trileptal if you are-

 Pre-existing Conditions and Contraindications